Alibaba's latest mobile messaging effort: social networking for businesses

-BEIJING (Reuters) - China’s Alibaba Group Holding Ltd (BABA.N), the world’s biggest e-commerce company, is piloting a mobile messaging app aimed at marrying social networking with business, an Alibaba spokeswoman said on Friday, as the company expands its enterprise services.
+BEIJING, Jan 16 (Reuters) - China’s Alibaba Group Holding Ltd, the world’s biggest e-commerce company, is piloting a mobile messaging app aimed at marrying social networking with business, an Alibaba spokeswoman said on Friday, as the company expands its enterprise services.

 Capable of carrying conference calls and group messaging, DingTalk targets small- and medium-sized enterprises, many of which are already Alibaba’s customers.
 The company has 8.5 million active sellers on its various e-commerce platforms, according to Alibaba’s initial public offering prospectus.